Women’s Parliamentary History

 On the social front, women community leaders have also remained instrumental in promoting education, health and economic freedom among their less fortunate sisters.
 In this regard, the services of Begum Rana Liaqat Ali Khan, wife of Pakistan’s first Prime Minister, and the first woman Governor of any province in the country, surpass any other contemporary of her times.

-It is thus that upon its formation, the Caucus attributed its creation to the legacy of Mohtarma Fatima Jinnah, Begum Rana Liaquat Ali Khan and Shaheed Mohtarma Benazir Bhutto.
+It was only upon its formation, the Caucus attributed its creation to the legacy of Mohtarma Fatima Jinnah, Begum Rana Liaquat Ali Khan and Shaheed Mohtarma Benazir Bhutto.
 In addition, the Caucus also dedicates itself to all women rights activists, who have remained in the fore-front of women’s movement in Pakistan.

 Women remained among the heralds of the Pakistan Movement.
 The Founder of the Nation, Quaid-e-Azam Mohammad Ali Jinnah gave great importance to women’s active role in the political arena and encouraged their participation in the freedom struggle.
 As a result, many women came to the political limelight, such as Mohtarma Fatima Jinnah, Begum Ranna Liaqat Ali Khan, Begum Maulana Mohammad Ali Johar (who was appointed to the Central Working Committee of the All India Muslim League), Begum Jahanara Shahnawaz (who represented the Indian women at the 2nd Roundtable Conference in London in 1932), her sister Gaitiara, Anwari Begum, Fatima Begum, Lady Hidayatullah and many others.